DigitalGamersBill/digitalgamersbill.github.io/index.md

 Thank you for taking the time to read this proposal.

+## How this proposal differs from other initiatives

+This Charter was inspired by the growing discussion surrounding digital consumer rights in gaming, including initiatives such as Stop Killing Games and California's Protect Our Games Act.

+While those initiatives focus primarily on preserving access to games after official support ends, the Digital Gamers' Bill of Rights proposes a broader framework of consumer rights for the digital gaming era.

+In addition to end-of-life preservation, this Charter addresses permanent ownership, personal preservation, transparency of digital purchases, public preservation of abandoned games, long-term accessibility, digital inheritance, and other consumer rights that extend beyond server shutdowns.

+This proposal is not intended to replace or compete with existing initiatives.
+Rather, it is offered as a complementary framework that may help inform future public discussion, industry practices, and legislation.

 ## Introduction

-The goal of this Charter is to establish a set of essential consumer rights that protect players in the digital era.
+The goal of this Charter is to establish a set of essential consumer rights for players in the digital era.

-Our objective is not to oppose digital distribution or technological progress.
-On the contrary, we recognize the many advantages that digital gaming has brought to both consumers and the industry.
-Our goal is to ensure that consumer rights evolve alongside the industry, protecting players while encouraging innovation, preservation, and fair access to digital games.

-Video games are among the world's most important forms of art, cultural expression, and entertainment.
-As physical media is gradually disappearing, consumers are increasingly dependent on digital platforms to purchase, access, and preserve the games they love.
+Digital distribution has transformed the video game industry, bringing enormous benefits to both consumers and developers.
+However, as physical media disappears, players become increasingly dependent on digital platforms to access, preserve, and enjoy the games they have legally purchased.

-This transition brings undeniable benefits, yet it also concentrates unprecedented control in the hands of publishers and platform holders.
-Without appropriate consumer protections, players risk losing access to products they have legally purchased, while important pieces of gaming history may disappear forever.
+Without appropriate consumer protections, important parts of gaming history may disappear, and consumers risk losing rights that were traditionally associated with physical ownership.

-The Digital Gamers' Bill of Rights proposes a set of fundamental principles designed to protect consumers, preserve gaming history, and ensure that the future of digital gaming remains fair, transparent, and accessible for everyone.
+The Digital Gamers' Bill of Rights proposes a set of fundamental principles designed to ensure that consumer rights evolve alongside technology, balancing innovation, fair business practices, and the long-term preservation of video games as both commercial products and cultural heritage.

-We believe that the transition from physical to digital distribution must not result in fewer consumer rights.
-Digital innovation should expand opportunities for both creators and players, not reduce the protections that consumers have traditionally enjoyed.

-The following rights represent the fundamental principles that we believe every digital game consumer should be guaranteed, regardless of platform, publisher, or business model.
-They are intended to establish a fair balance between consumer protection, technological innovation, and the long-term preservation of video games as both commercial products and cultural heritage.
+The following eight articles outline the core rights that every digital game consumer should be guaranteed, regardless of platform, publisher, or business model.

 ## Contents